-Today is Memorial Day, when we take time to honor those members of the U.S. Armed Forces who gave the ultimate sacrifice and laid their lives down in combat or who have later died as a veteran.
+Today is Memorial Day, when we take time to honor those members of the U.S. Armed Forces who gave the ultimate sacrifice and laid their lives down in combat or who have later died as veterans.

-I have a lot of fond memories on Memorial Day weekend growing up in St. Marys.
-Military service is a rich tradition in my family which I’ve always appreciated.
+I have a lot of fond memories of Memorial Day weekend growing up in St. Marys.
+Military service is a rich tradition in my family, which I’ve always appreciated.

-My grandfather was a sergeant in the U.S. Army Air Force, serving in the North Africa theater during World War II.
-In order to get to St. Marys to get on the train to report for duty, Lloyd Adams had to take a horse-drawn sled from the Arvilla area on the Tyler/Pleasants County border during a snow storm.
-He passed away in 1985 and being 3-years-old at the time I don’t really have memories of him.
+My grandfather was a sergeant in the U.S. Army Air Corps, serving in the North Africa theater during World War II.
+In order to get to St. Marys to get on the train to report for duty, Lloyd Adams had to take a horse-drawn sled from the Arvilla area on the Tyler/Pleasants County border during a snowstorm.
+He passed away in 1985 and being a 3-year-old at the time I don’t really have memories of him.

 Lloyd fathered 11 children with my grandmother, Doris Adams.
 My uncle, Lloyd Adams Jr., was known as Bud Adams.
 He went into the U.S. Marine Corps during Vietnam, along with thousands of young men.
 He didn’t suffer their same fate.

 Instead of fighting Ho Chi Minh, he fought a battle with spinal meningitis and nearly died in a military hospital.
-After he recovered, he served out the rest of his enlistment in the Marine’s Drum and Bugle Corps.
+After he recovered, he served out the rest of his enlistment in the Marines’ Drum and Bugle Corps.
 He lived a long life dedicated to serving others and playing music.
-He passed away last year and the entire community came to pay its respects.
+When he passed away, the entire community came to pay its respects.

-My father, Denver Adams, was also a veteran of the U.S. Marine Corps, serving honorably and discharged as a lance corporeal in 1983, bringing his wife and 1-year-old son from California back to his hometown of St. Marys.
-He’s very much still with us and active with the local AmVets chapter, marching in parades, performing military honors at gravesites, and helping with the monthly breakfast.
+My father, Denver Adams, was also a veteran of the U.S. Marine Corps, serving honorably and discharged as a corporal in 1983, bringing his wife and 1-year-old son from California back to his hometown of St. Marys.
+He’s very much still with us and active with the local AmVets chapter, marching in parades, performing military honors at gravesites and helping with the monthly breakfast.

-Growing up, Dad was the adjutant of American Legion Post 79 in St. Marys.
+Growing up, dad was the adjutant of American Legion Post 79 in St. Marys.
 Memorial Day weekend is a full weekend in St. Marys.
 Friday and Saturday are dedicated to alumni of St. Marys High School.
-If you’ve never seen the SMHS Alumni Parade, I highly encourage you to go sometime.
+If you’ve never seen the St. Marys High school Alumni Parade, I highly encourage you to go.
 I’m convinced there is no community that shows as much pride in itself as St. Marys does.
 The only thing missing is ticker tape.
-Sunday is graduation day at SMHS, so in those three days St. Marys pays tribute to the present and future.
+Sunday is graduation day at SMHS, so in those three days St. Marys pay tribute to the present and future.

-Once the parade gets to the bridge, flowers are thrown into the river and an honor guard fires a salute.
+Once the parade gets to the bridge, flowers are thrown into the river and a firing squad shoots off a salute.
 Then the honor guard, with some members in their 80s, turns around and marches across town to the I.O.O.F.
-Cemetery for a Memorial Day service and to lower the American Flag to half-staff and play “Taps.”
+Cemetery for a Memorial Day service and to lower the American Flag to half-staff and play Taps.
 When I was younger, I’d sometimes have to be the person to lower the flag.

 As I’ve gotten older, I have taken Memorial Day for granted.
 It’s easy to do as an adult.
-We look forward to the three-day weekend, we sleep in, we grill out, play some softball or cornhole and we don’t stop to think on those who don’t get to do that.
+We look forward to the three-day weekend, we sleep in, we grill out, play some softball or cornhole, and we don’t stop to think of those who don’t get to do that.

-Those who took a bullet crossing into no man’s land, or stormed a beach in France, who retreated from the Chosin Reservoir, who fought through the Tet Offensive, who were carried away in body bags in Lebanon, who fought in the Persian Gulf, and continue to fight and die in Afghanistan.
+Those who took a bullet crossing into no man’s land, or stormed a beach in France, who retreated from the Chosin Reservoir, who fought through the Tet Offensive, who were carried from body bags in Lebanon, who fought in the Persian Gulf and continue to fight and die in Afghanistan.